TheThingSystem/steward-ios-library/README.md

 where the client ID and the authentication secret can be obtained from the steward's own [Client Bootstrapping web service](http://thethingsystem.com/dev/Instructions-for-starting-the-Steward.html).
 See the next section for more details.

-_**Note:** At the moment authentication is only partially supported.
-You will need to go to your steward settings and turn "Security Services" to the "No" setting if you do not want to use authentication, or it is not working for you at this time.
+_**Note:** To make an un-authenticated call to the steward you will need to go to your steward settings and turn "Security Services" to the "No" setting.
 This step turns secure connections on your local LAN off for clients and authentication for read/write is no longer required on the LAN._

 ##Bootstrapping Authentication

-If you want to provide authentication capabilities to your [Thing System](http://thethingsystem.com) client the easiest way to do this is to create a client id and the associated authentication token using the steward's own [Client Bootstrapping web service](http://thethingsystem.com/dev/Instructions-for-starting-the-Steward.html).
+If you want to provide authentication capabilities to your [Thing System](http://thethingsystem.com) client the easiest way to do this is to create a client ID and the associated authentication secret using the steward's own [Client Bootstrapping web service](http://thethingsystem.com/dev/Instructions-for-starting-the-Steward.html).

 ![steward console](https://github.com/thethingsystem/steward/wiki/images/client.bootstrap.png)